imfing/hextra/exampleSite/content/docs/guide/latex.md

 [KaTeX][katex] is the default engine used to render LaTeX math expressions during the build process supported by [Hugo][hugo-transform-tomath].

-The default is KaTeX, but you can also switch to [MathJaX][mathjax] if you need features only available in MathJaX.
+The default is KaTeX, but you can also switch to [MathJax][mathjax] if you need features only available in MathJax.

 #### KaTeX